TimeDelta/learning-to-learn/README.md

 - [References](#references)

 ## Disclaimer
 The following is an incomplete research proposal.
 It is not finished being designed and not all the mentioned papers have been finished yet (some haven’t even been started).
-My process is usually a continuous cycle of "build it up" and "tear it down" where I come up with ideas for a while and then criticize them for a while and eventually I see what survives for a while.
+My process is usually a continuous cycle of "build it up" and "tear it down" where I come up with ideas for a while and then criticize them for a while and eventually I see what survives.
 Because of this, it is likely to change due to issues, contradictions, etc before implementation.

 ## Main Goals
 - Improve model inference-time efficiency (less compute resources required along an arbitrary metric)